 There isn’t much to analyze in regards to stability within the Adidas ClimaChill Rocket.
 Since there is a high amount of cushioning within this shoe, there are no properties that truly describe the ClimaChill Rocket as “stable.”
 There are leather overlays on the sides of the feet that constrict when the laces are tied, but the mesh is already considerably tight.
 Also, since there isn’t any arch support, the ClimaChill Rocket isn’t considered a “stability shoe.”

 The heel-to-toe drop for the ClimaCool Rocket is measured at 10 millimeters.
 It is a standard measurement for the average daily shoe.

 With a 10 millimeter drop, runners will be able to strike with their midfoot and not feel

 any discomfort in their knees or shins.
 Again, while the 10-millimeter mark has become standard as of late, minimalists will also be able to take advantage of this drop and other properties.

 • Fair price

 for most people, especially since it was built to be durable.
 If you don’t care how to put the shoe on, then this style will work for you.
-Having an attached tongue, runners can simply slip their foot into the shoe or stretch the mesh upper material to make some room.
-This seems like a downside to some, but is nothing more than a cosmetic preference.
+Having an attached tongue, runners can slip their foot into the shoe or stretch the upper mesh material to make some room.
+It seems like a downside to some but is nothing more than a cosmetic preference.
 If you can get over this feature, as well as the small sizing, the Adidas ClimaChill Rocket will be a valuable asset to your running shoe collection.